-In the major you will analyse the United States using a variety of different approaches.
+In the major you will analyse the US using a variety of different approaches.
 In addition to core American Studies units, you can take cross-listed units of study from the departments of English, Film Studies, History, Gender and Cultural Studies, Government, and Music, and from the United States Studies Centre.

 Pathway through the major